Artemystra/eclipsephase/README.md

 <i>I'm also happy for any support - either by saying "thanks" or buying me a kofi: https://ko-fi.com/diemen</i><p>

 <h2><strong>Active Effects</strong></h2>
-Active Effects is a built in Foundry feature which now has been introduced to this system.
+Active Effects is a built in Foundry feature which works with this system.
 It helps players and game masters to add temporary effects which may be switched on and off based on several indicators like <strong>presence of an item</strong>, <strong>real life time</strong> or <strong>the items status (active inactive)</strong>. <p>

 Since there are several items (like traits, flaws and ware) that are morph specific we also included the automatic activation/deactivation of those items when the morph is switched, so you will never have to keep track of any situational modifiers you might only have during populating a specific morph. (<strong>Important:</strong> this only goes for any items which are <strong>always</strong> providing bonuses.
 Items that only provide bonuses in specific situations like "to all perceive tests <strong>if smell is included</strong>" do not work yet.)<p>